|

 legal and financial criteria must be met before they can access funding.

-Additionally, the introduction of new regulations or changes in existing
+Additionally, the introduction of new regulations or changes to existing

 laws—such as changes in stamp duty, tax reforms, or loan recovery

-procedures—can impact both lenders’ ability to offer competitive terms and
+procedures—can affect both lenders’ ability to offer competitive terms and

-hesitation among financial institutions, especially in an environment where
+hesitation among financial institutions, especially in environments where

-defaults or delays in repayment are common.
+defaults or repayment delays are common.
 These regulatory challenges

 Key Market Trends